StevenMilneDev/circlemud/README.md

 The `build.sh` script automates the process of re-building the Docker image.
 Running this script will kill any existing containers, rebuild the image and then start a new instance from the image.
 If you provide a "dev" argument to the script then it will bind mount the world files into the container allowing you to modify them from within the game.

+You can modify the world files from within the game by using OasisOLC which has been pre-installed.
+You can see the OasisOLC handbook in the `doc/` directory for usage information and commands.

 ## License

 CircleMUD is licensed software, I do not own any rights to it and all licenses and copyright notices have been left in place.
 This repository is just a repackaging of CircleMUD and a select few contributions in a Docker image.
 Please refer to the license in the `LICENSE` file included within this repository for more information about the creators of CircleMUD and DikuMUD.